-Pakistan Navy War College Holds 49Th Convocation - UrduPoint
+Pakistan Navy War College Holds 49th Convocation - UrduPoint

 Masters Degrees were conferred in War Studies (Maritime) to 93 graduates which included 60 officers from Pakistan Navy, 03 from Pak Army, 05 from Pakistan Air Force and 25 officers from Friendly countries including Bangladesh, China, Egypt, Indonesia, Iraq, Jordan, Malaysia, Maldives, Myanmar, Oman, Palestine, Kingdom of Saudi Arabia, Nigeria, Sudan, South Africa, Sri-Lanka and United Arab Emirates.

-Addressing on the occasion, the Chief Guest congratulated the graduating officers from Pakistan Armed Forces &Friendly countries and underlined the need to be ready for a transformed world, post COVID-19.
+Addressing on the occasion, the Chief Guest congratulated the graduating officers from Pakistan Armed Forces and Friendly countries and underlined the need to be ready for a transformed world, post COVID-19.

 Earlier, Deputy Commandant Pakistan Navy War College gave a rundown of the 41 week long course and various professional and academic activities undertaken by the participants.